 For skin infections like ringworm, rub a drop or two of lavender oil directly into the affected skin.
 This process should be repeated on a daily basis.
-Lavender oil is also useful for fungal infections of the finger and toenails; it speeds up healing and moisturizes the skin while the nail grows out.
+Lavender oil is also useful for fungal infections of the finger and toenails; it speeds up healing and moisturizes while the new nail grows out.
 A foot soak with a lavender infusion is great for treating fungal infections of the feet (e.g., athlete's foot).

 Having a good skin health regimen is important.
 Because it protects your body from a potentially toxic and hostile environment, you need to keep your skin in tip-top health.
 Taking steps to repair damage and purge toxins is absolutely vital if you want your skin to look and feel its best.

 Lavender oil is superb for conditioning the skin.
 Thanks to its antioxidant properties, the oil is excellent for countering the harmful impact that airborne pollutants can have.
 Research conducted at the Howard University College of Medicine (Washington DC) confirmed that lavender oil is one of the most potent essential oils when it comes to inhibiting bacterial growth on the skin.
-This is just one more reason why lavender oil is invaluable for skin care.
+This is just one more reason why lavender oil is invaluable for skincare.

-Besides the environmental contaminants discussed above, there are plenty of other negative factors hurting skin health that can lead to immediate short-term damage like inflammation and roughness, or long-term issues like premature aging.
+Besides the environmental contaminants discussed above, there are plenty of other negative factors hurting skin health that can lead to immediate short-term damage, like inflammation and roughness, or long-term issues, like premature aging.
 The powerful antioxidant properties of lavender oil make it a generally effective treatment for a host of skin issues.
 This is what people are really talking about when they refer to the oil's ability to "calm" your skin.